 How beautiful is this place?
 It was right by our Airbnb and is an easy walk from the Old Town.
 We went for sunset and the view of the water and the chapel and the sun sinking behind the mountains was great.
 Afterward, walk a few steps down the coast for dinner at Kaneo (I’ll get to that soon!) and you’ll have a perfect night.

 Where to Stay When You Visit Lake Ohrid

-We stayed in the Old Town at this Airbnb and I recommend it because it had amazing views from the balcony.
+We stayed in the Old Town at an Airbnb and had amazing views from the balcony.
 If you want to be closer to the lake and the bars and restaurants then staying downtown will be better for you.
 Whichever you choose you really can’t go wrong and they’re so close together that the decision won’t have a huge impact on your stay either way.

 Where to Eat When You Visit Lake Ohrid